 Q. The driving distance and zip code functions are great, but I need the actual straight-line distance between 2 street addresses.

 The CDXDistance2WP function can calculate the straight line distance between waypoints.
-You can obtain the actual latitude and longitude for each waypoint by using the CDXLocateMP function.
+You can obtain the actual latitude and longitude for each waypoint by using the CDXLocateBing and CDXLocateMP functions.

 Q. What’s the difference between CDXStreamer™ and CDXZipStream™?

 CDXZipStream™ is dedicated to the analysis of zip code and other demographic data and contains advanced geocoding functions.
-The data is a one time purchase along with the product and stored locally on your computer.
-CDXStreamer accesses demographic and other data thru web services, is monthly subscription based, and offers additional web services.
+CDXZipStream is a single license purchase which includes 1 year of updates.
+CDXStreamer accesses zip code and other data thru web services, is monthly subscription based, and offers additional web services.

 CDXZipStream is recommended for use in corporate environments where security restrictions do not allow access to web services or where there are other firewall issues.

 Use CDXStreamer where this isn’t an issue and you need the most accurate data available on a monthly basis.
 If you just need a quick answer to a small set of data CDXStreamer is also a lower cost alternative.
 You can simply cancel the subscription after use.

 Since CDXZipStream stores data locally it is a much faster solution if you are doing bulk data requests at one time.
 It’s also lower cost if you expect to use the product continuously over a long period of time.
 CDXZipStream also includes Zip Code Distance and Radius calculations that CDXStreamer does not support because of the lack of a local database.